-Due to insufficient CURRENT or excessive metal loss.
-A special loop design may be required to achieve acceptable performance.
+Try turning up CURRENT control, if this is already at maximum it could be due to insufficient CURRENT or excessive metal loss.
+A more powerful amplifier or special loop design may be required to achieve acceptable performance.
 Contact Ampetronic for advice.